CookieSource/wikijs/howto/contribute.md

 title: Contributors guidelines
 description: Guides and guideliens for contributors to the Wiki and other RebornOS projects.
 published: true
-date: 2022-12-17T14:13:29.519Z
+date: 2022-12-17T14:15:13.790Z
 tags: how to, guides, contribution, contributor, guidelines
 editor: markdown
 dateCreated: 2021-12-31T14:27:25.360Z
 ---

 # How to contribute to the wiki
 Want to contribute to the Wiki?
 Here you can find the guidelines.

 The wiki provides several ways to edit.
 Including a visual editor, markdown and source code.
-You can find instructions on how to use the visual editor on the [WikiJS' own wiki.](https://docs.requarks.io/#user-guide)
+You can find instructions on how to use the visual editor on [WikiJS' own wiki](https://docs.requarks.io/#user-guide).

 # Formatting